Marvel Super Heroes vs. Street Fighter: Gameplay

 Marvel Super Heroes vs. Street Fighter is the second installment in the Marvel vs. Capcom series of 2D fighting games.
 It utilizes the same one-on-one tag team format previously employed in X-Men vs. Street Fighter.
 The player chooses a team of two fighters, each sporting their own life gauge; at the start of the match, the first selected character is controlled by the player, while the second character remains off-screen and acts as support.
 Using a combination of joystick movements and button presses, the player must execute various moves to deplete the opposing team's life gauges.
 The first player to completely drain the opponent's health is declared the winner.
 If the timer reaches zero, the player that possesses the most health wins.

 The most notable gameplay change in Marvel Super Heroes vs. Street Fighter is the addition of the "Variable Assist".
 With the Variable Assist, the player can summon their off-screen character to perform a special move without changing their currently-controlled character, opening new possibilities for combos during battle and greatly expanding the role of the secondary character.
 The ability to use assists would later become a signature gameplay element used in several future installments of the Marvel vs. Capcom series.

 Modes

 The arcade, Sega Saturn, and PlayStation versions of Marvel Super Heroes vs. Street Fighter share Arcade Mode and Versus Mode.
 In Arcade Mode, the player fights waves of artificial intelligence-controlled teams, culminating in a penultimate battle against the boss character, Apocalypse, who previously appeared in X-Men vs. Street Fighter.
-Upon defeating Apocalypse, the player must win against the final boss character, Cyber-Akuma.
+Upon defeating Apocalypse, the player battles the final boss character, Cyber-Akuma.
 The PlayStation version includes three exclusive game modes: Training, Hero Battle, and Cross Over.
 Hero Battle is an endurance mode which pits the player against the characters that they did not select.
 In Cross Over, the player and the computer opponent fight with the same team of characters; if the player is victorious, then the computer swaps one character from both teams.
 The PlayStation port also features a Gallery Mode containing promotional and character artwork, which are unlocked by completing various goals.